AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 This log is for gateways that have `VPN enabled <http://docs.aviatrix.com/HowTos/Cloud_Networking_Ref_Des.html>`_.
 To enable VPN, check "VPN Access" when launching a gateway.

-Logs with this prefix come from Controller and can be used to monitor the license usage of active vpn users connected to all vpn gateways.
+Logs with this prefix come from the Controller and can be used to monitor the license usage of active vpn users connected to all vpn gateways.

 One example log: